A small daily writing habit can make thoughts easier to notice before the day moves on.

 That keeps gratitude honest.

 After a week or two, skim your entries.
-Look for repeated words, moods, people, tasks, or situations.
+Look for repeated words and moods.
+Notice people, tasks, or situations that keep returning.

 You might notice: